RocketManRC/u-blox-m8/README.md

 * Uses the Arduino framework (could easily be made independent of it).
 * The library is contained in a single header file u-blox-m8.h which makes it easy to integrate into a project.
-* Works best with hardware serial ports such as on the ESP32, Teensy and Adafruit M0 and M4 boards.
+* It works best with hardware serial ports such as on the ESP32, Teensy and Adafruit M0 and M4 boards.
-* Depends on the main program to read from and write to the M8 module so the library is hardware independent.
+* It depends on the main program to read from and write to the M8 receiver so the library is hardware independent.
-* The UBX parser is state machine based with single byte input which means it will not hold up the main loop when called there.
+* The UBX parser is state machine based with single byte input which means it will not hold up the main loop when called from there.
-* Includes functions to configure for best timing performance and monitor estimated accuracy.
+* It includes functions to configure the receiver for best timing performance and to monitor estimated accuracy.
 * Examples are provided for testing the library on an ESP32 board.

 The library does not directly deal with handling PPS pulses.
 A lot more information on that topic is available in the OpenPPS project: [OpenPPS](https://www.rocketmanrc/OpenPPS.html)